matt-harvey/swx/README.rst

 before that was "emails suppliers".
 Then you could switch back to "emails suppliers" simply by typing ``swx s -r sup``.

+If you pass the ``-a`` option to ``swx switch``, then instead of simply switching to the new activity "from now on", the time log will rather be amended so that the activity of the current stint is entirely *replaced* with the activity being switched to.
+For example, suppose you have worked on "email" for 0.5 hours followed by "spreadsheeting" for 2 hours.
+If you enter ``swx s -ac cleaning``, then the time log will be amended so that it now reflects a sequence of activity consisting of 0.5 hours of "email" followed by 2 hours of "cleaning".
+Note the ``-c`` option is also used in this example because we are creating a new activity.
+You can just as well use ``swx switch -a`` to replace the current stint's activity with another activity that also already exists.
+Continuing with the current example, if you entered ``swx s -a email``, the time log would be revised to reflect a single 2.5-hour stint of "email".

+If ``-a`` is used without an argument, then it will effectively erase the current activity stint, so that it becomes, in effect, a stint of inactivity.

 After switching to an activity, ``swx`` always displays a message confirming the full name of the activity switched to—or confirming that activity has ceased, as the case may be.